IFMlab/ChemFlow/docs/workflows.rst

 .. hint:: Dock\ *Flow* and Score\ *Flow* were implemented to comply with docking/scoring benchmarks.
 One can test new search and scoring functions and directly compare with the competition (within Report\ *Flow*).

 ..
-Note:: Chem\ **Base** is the Chem\ *Flow* database for pre-calculated molecules, so far it contains a nearly 9000 drug-like compounds from the “Chimioteque Nationale du CNRS” with HF 6-31G* QM optimized geometries and assigned parameters for GAFF2.
+Note:: Chem\ **Base** is the Chem\ *Flow* database for pre-calculated molecules, so far it contains nearly 9000 drug-like compounds from the “Chimioteque Nationale du CNRS” with HF 6-31G* QM optimized geometries and assigned parameters for GAFF2.
 Access requires proof of "Chimioteque" licence.